-Figure 8: Jane then signs HEY1 to get her other brother's attention
+Figure 6.
+Jane signs HEY1 to solicit her brothers' attention

-In a slightly different situation, Jane is seated on the opposite side of a wide patio far from her brothers when a large bus pulls up on the road outside the door to the house compound.
-In quick succession, she signs HEY1 (Figure 9) to attract her brothers' attention, and then COME!
+Figure 7.
+Jane tries to get her brother's attention by touching him attention, and then COME!
 (Figure 10) to get them to approach the bus.
 The two figures illustrate the similarity of the movements involved in the two signs, in the configuration of both hand and arm; but static illustrations cannot show as clearly the principal difference: that the HEY1 sign includes multiple quick strokes up and down, whereas the COME! sign involves sharper, slower, and more demonstrative hand flips, each held briefly before the next is performed.